 That question sits at the heart of the EU AI Act.

 For many Product Owners, the legislation can seem like something that belongs firmly in the legal or compliance department.
 After all, your focus is on solving user problems, shaping product strategy and delivering features that create value.
 However, the reality is that many of the decisions affected by the EU AI Act are made long before a legal team reviews a product.
-They happen during discovery workshops, roadmap discussions, feature prioritisation and product design sessions.

 The organisations that will benefit most from AI over the coming years are unlikely to be the ones that simply add the most AI features.
 They will be the ones who understand how to balance innovation with transparency, accountability and user trust.